Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

-Expression \eqref{eq:mbound} can be interpreted as $M^2({2\nblocks-1}) \geq{2N\nblocks-1}$, where $2N\nblocks-1$ is the dimension of the uncompressed Toeplitz subspace and $M^2(2\nblocks-1)$ is the dimension of the compressed (block Toeplitz) subspace.
-This fact shows that random sampling exploits the \emph{degrees of freedom} of the compressed subspace almost ideally.
-The maximum compression ratio is achieved when
+Expression \eqref{eq:mbound} can be interpreted as $M^2({2\nblocks-1}) \geq{2N\nblocks-1}$, where $2N\nblocks-1$ is the dimension of the uncompressed subspace and $M^2(2\nblocks-1)$ is the maximum dimension of a subspace of Hermitian block-Toeplitz matrices.
+Thus, this design provides optimal compression, which is achieved when